mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Krita should automatically use the system language.
 If that is not the case, please follow these steps:

-#.
-Settings --> Switch Application Language.
+#. :menuselection:`Settings --> Switch Application Language`.
 A small window will appear.
 #.
-Click Primary language and select your language.
+Click :guilabel:`Primary language` and select your language.
 #.
-Click OK to close the window.
+Click :guilabel:`OK` to close the window.
 #.
 Restart krita and it will be displayed in your selected language!

 If this doesn't work, you might have to add a fall-back language as well.
 This is a bug, but we haven't found the solution yet.